-O. Fund Balance Reserves
+M. Fund Balance Reserves

 The Township reserves any portion of fund balances which is not available for appropriation or which is legally segregated for a specific future use.
 Unreserved fund balance indicates that portion of fund balance which is available for appropriation in future periods.
-The Township has not established any fund balance reserves.
+Fund balance reserves have been established for encumbrances.
+There were no outstanding encumbrances at December 31, 2005 and 2004.

-P. Interfund Transactions
+N. Interfund Transactions